santisbon/amazon-cloudfront-functions/url-rewrite-single-page-apps/README.md

 When you create a function the response contains an Amazon Resource Name (ARN) that uniquely identifies the function, and the function’s stage.
 By default, when you create it it’s in the `DEVELOPMENT` stage.
 In this stage, you can test the function.

-This example function rewrites the URL to eliminate anything after the domain.
+This example function rewrites the URL to work with client-side routing.
 Useful for Single Page Apps that use client-side routing with libraries like React Router.
 ```shell
 REGION=us-east-1
 STACK=url-rewrite-stack